IT'S ALL ABOUT THE PEOPLE

 There's a lot to consider!
 Pros and cons of being a flight attendant are really a matter of perspective.
 Read about them here.

-Our 2 east coast bases Newark, NJ and Dulles, VA are easy to reach and connect you to the world.
+Our bases in Denver, Houston, and Washington Dulles are easy to reach and connect you to the world.
 Base preferences will be assigned during training in seniority order and applicants must be open to relocation to base.

-- Travel privileges in United Airlines and 30+ partner airlines all over the world for our employees and immediate families
+- Travel privileges on United Airlines and 30+ partner airlines all over the world for our employees and immediate families

 - Paid airport parking in base or at your home airport